 Support from Mind

-Because of this, we have put together some useful resources for getting through the festive period:
+We have put together some useful resources for getting through the festive period:

 - Feelings of loneliness can feel stronger at Christmas.
 If this is something you’re struggling with, you might find our information helpful.